Rush Limbaugh, the man President Obama has told you not to listen to.

 Gloria Borger on CNN, Campbell Brown show last night.

-He's a careful man, he is a lawyer and the attorney general now.
+He is a lawyer and the Attorney General now.

-You talk to a lot of white people today, and in response to the word coward, okay, and they will say that it was needlessly provocative.
+You talk to a lot of white people today and in response to the word coward, okay?

 What in the hell is the grievance anymore?

-If somebody would have told me the grievance or series of grievances, and then he says we're a bunch of cowards not dealing with them, okay.
+If somebody would have told me the grievance or series of grievances and then he says we're a bunch of cowards not dealing with them, okay, what's the grievance?

-Gloria Borger says black people in her newsroom feel like it's fifty years ago.
+Gloria Borger says black people in her newsroom feel like it's 50 years ago.

-This is Gloria Borger, a credited member, drive by media and liberal clique.
+This is Gloria Borger, accredited member, drive-by media and liberal clique.

 Eric Holder, this is how they see us.